pichim/PES_Board/docs/markdown/ws3.md

 }
 ```

 10. Insert the DC motor enable statement in the **INITIAL** state case.
-Subsequently, go the the next state, which is the **SLEEP** state
+Subsequently, go to the next state, which is the **SLEEP** state

 ```cpp
     case RobotState::INITIAL: {